 From the lonely quiet of midnight stargazing to tall tales of wild bears loose in the observatory, The Last Stargazers is a love letter to astronomy and an affirmation of the crucial role that humans can and must play in the future of scientific discovery.

-Signup for bi-weekly updates about what it’s like to be an astronomer, and be the first to know about online events!
+Signup for updates about what it’s like to be an astronomer, and be the first to know about online events!